nealbarshes-protocols/nealbarshes-protocols.github.io/Education/MorningReport.md

 OR cases, plans for add-ons or second rooms.

-### Ensuring Continuous Education and :
+### Ensuring Education and Continuous Quality Improvement:

-Conferences: Tuesday pre-op and Friday M&M.
+Mondays: discuss cases for Tuesday pre-op conference, Thursday noon (in-clinic) conference, and plans for Friday M&M vs. didactics.
-Reminder about Thursday 12:30 conference.
-Food at 12:15.
-Check-in on surgery resident SMART goals.
 VSCORE TWIS topic.
+Thursdays: discuss challenges and highlights of the week (shout-outs).